JolleJolles/pirecorder/README.md

 In addition to the main recording module, *PiRecorder* contains a number of other modules to facilitate setting-up the Raspberry Pi camera, configuring the camera, and schedule future recordings, with more functionalities integrated weekly.

 1. `Calibrate()`: Opens a video stream with user interface to calibrate the raspberry pi camera in terms of its position, focus, and region of interest (roi).
-2. `setgains()`: Automatically determines the optimal white balance for the current camera position and lighting conditions.
+2. `getgains()`: Automatically determines the optimal white balance for the current camera position and lighting conditions.
 Stores details of the white balance with the configuration so it is loaded automatically.
 3. `schedule()`: Automatically start image and video recording in the future according to custom recording schedules.